Virginia Medical Malpractice Verdicts and Settlements

 This is a sampling of jury verdicts and settlements in medical malpractice cases throughout Virginia.

 We compiled this list from a variety of different sources.
 Keep in mind that there is no scientific methodology for the cases selected.
 In fact, if you are a victim or an attorney, you should keep in mind that verdicts and settlements are not necessarily reflective of the value of your claim.
 There are just way too many variables involved than can be spit out in these short summaries.
 The make or break facts of the case might have nothing to do with with the summary.
-So, please, take these with a grain of salt:2018
+So, please, take these with a grain of salt:2022: Virginia Malpractice Awards

 - October, 2018: $150,000 settlement.
 Elderly female decedent with diabetes and hypertension was getting in-home health care from defendant Hope-in-Home Care of Norfolk.
 While under home care by the defendant, the woman's blood sugar spiked and she became hypoglycemic and was rushed to the hospital.
 She eventually died from brain damage resulting from her prolonged, untreated hypoglycemia.
-Her estate brought a wrongful death suit against the defendant alleging that its nurses negligently failed to monitor the decedent's blood sugar.
+Her estate brought a wrongful death suit in Virginia against the defendant alleging that its nurses negligently failed to monitor the decedent's blood sugar.
 The case settled out of court for $150,000.

 - February, 2018: $650,000 settlement.
 A 6-year-old boy was taken to defendant Children's Hospital King's Daughters after being accidentally stabbed with scissors by his brother.
 After receiving treatment for the stab wound, the boy was discharged from the hospital.
 Just 6 hours after his discharge, however, he was back at the hospital with severe abdominal distention.
 At that point, it was determined that he was suffering from a bowel obstruction which had caused a massive internal infection.
 The boy died from the infection and his parents sued the hospital for failing to identify the bowel obstruction before discharging him.
 The case eventually settled for $650,000.